Arisudan/Parking-Slot-Management-using-PYNQ-Board/README.md

 This project is open-source and available under the MIT License.
 You are free to use, modify, and distribute with proper attribution.

 ---
+🤝 Contribute
+This repository is maintained by Arisudan.
+Contributions, suggestions, and improvements are always welcome!

+Fork the repo • Create a feature branch • Submit a pull request 🚀

+---